awsdocs/aws-chatbot-admin-guide/doc_source/logging-using-cloudtrail.md

 }
 ```

-The following example shows a CloudTrail log entry for a `DescribeSlackWorkspaces` action:
+The following example shows a CloudTrail log entry for a `DescribeSlackWorkspaces` action\.

 ```
 {